 - Corn tortillas, cut in half

-- Start by giving the chicken some smoky love: Preheat your MAK on SMOKE mode, and once grill has warmed up, put the chicken on the grill.
+- Start by giving the chicken some smoky love: Preheat your MAK on SMOKE (170°F-190°F), and once the grill has reached the setpoint temperature, put the chicken on the grill.

 - If the chicken has skin, just flip the skin to one side to allow the smoke to reach all surfaces of the meat.
 (Don’t remove it entirely– even if you don’t want to eat it, it will help keep the chicken moist during cooking).

 - Smoke the chicken for 1-2 hours, then turn the grill up to 350.

 - Place the skin back on the chicken if you moved it for smoking.

 - Cook until internal temperature reaches at least 160°F. (This can be done the day before, and put in the refrigerator until you’re ready to assemble the meal).